Restoration Campaign

 Theme

 The theme of our campaign is Opening Doors to the Heart of St. Mary.
 We are inviting St. Mary to guide us in our journey to restore our church building, and we want to honor her as we move forward.
-The new logo also reflects our intent to include Mary in every aspect of this campaign.
+The logo also reflects our intent to include Mary in every aspect of this campaign.

 Debt Retirement